martinheise/silverstripe-responsiveimages/README.md

 ## Requirements

-Requires Silverstripe 5.x, still works with Silverstripe 4 – see respective branches `4` and `5`
+Requires Silverstripe 5.x – for a version compatible with Silverstripe 4 see respective branch `4`

 ## Installation and setup